Covid-19 advice for sarcoma patients

 For people worried they have cancer

-It is important that you seek clinical advice if you have a worrying symptom.
-GP surgeries have been advised to offer online consultations and remote triage so that people do not have to attend in person unnecessarily.
-Please do contact your GP surgery directly if you are worried about a possible cancer symptom, for example, if you have any of the following symptoms for no explainable reason:
+Yes.
+GP surgeries have been told to offer online consultations and remote triage so that people do not have to attend in person if they don’t have to.
+Please do contact your GP surgery directly if you are worried about a possible cancer symptom.
+For example, if you have any of the following symptoms and you can’t think of a reason for this:

 - Bleeding that doesn’t come from an obvious injury